Benedictdelatt/Python-Challenges/README.md

 Current Stage: For Loops

-Next Goal: If statements and conditional logic
+Next Goal: If Statements and Conditional Logic

-End Date: to be updated
+Long-Term Vision: To combine coding, AI, and engineering — creating systems that make life smarter, faster, and more efficient.

 Challenge Log: